Expert Buyer’s Guide • AI Receptionist UK

 Price‑to‑value10%

-Tip: run live test calls with your scripts during the demo.
+Tip: run live test calls with your own scripts during every vendor demo, not just theirs.

 • Sub-processor transparency